Allegheny-Computer-Science-203-S2019/cs203-S2019-lab3-starter/report.md

-* After copying over the `assessment.md` file either from either the previous week's repository or from the main repository, you should evaluate yourself according to all criteria.
+* After copying over the `assessment.md` file either from either the previous week's repository or from the main repository, you should evaluate yourself according to all relevant criteria.
 The instructor will assume that your evaluation level is "N" if you have not yet completed work for a category.
   Once you assess yourself for a specific professional or technical skill, you should furnish evidence that supports your current assessment.
 As you continue to work on the software project, you can adjust your assessment and add more evidence.
 Please see the course instructor with assessment questions.